Low-Resource Authorship Style Transfer: Can Non-Famous Authors Be Imitated?: Introduction

-\begin{enumerate} \item We define and motivate the low-resource authorship style transfer task. \item We draw three dataset variants from a dataset of Reddit authors \citep{accountlinking} to evaluate the task under different scenarios. \item We develop a method, \textsc{Styll}, to utilize large language models and few-shot prompting to perform the low-resource authorship style transfer task. \item We develop a comprehensive set of baselines for the low-resource authorship style transfer task. \item We propose a method and metrics for automatic evaluation of the task utilizing authorship and style representation embeddings. \end{enumerate}
+\begin{enumerate} \item We define and motivate the low-resource authorship style transfer task. \item We draw three dataset variants from a dataset of Reddit authors \citep{accountlinking} to evaluate the task under different content scenarios. \item We propose a method and metrics for automatic evaluation of the task utilizing authorship and style representation embeddings and conduct a human evaluation. \item We develop a comprehensive set of baselines for the low-resource authorship style transfer task.
+We establish \textsc{Styll} (\textbf{Sty}le Transfer with \textbf{L}arge \textbf{L}anguage Models), an in-context learning technique we propose, as the strongest baseline we evaluate for this task. \end{enumerate}